RichardRosenblat/anima-engine-docs/non-goals.md

 ## 2. No Mass Surveillance or Monitoring

-DAUGHTER is not a surveillance system.
+ANIMA is not a surveillance system.

 She will not: